Professional Requirements

 Board of Dietetics

-Prior to the first telehealth visit, a licensee shall obtain informed consent from the individual or group specific to the services that will be provided in a telehealth visit.
+Prior to the first telehealth visit, a licensee is to obtain informed consent from the individual or group specific to the services that will be provided in a telehealth visit.
 At a minimum, the informed consent shall specifically inform the individual or group of the following:

 • The risks and limitations of the use of technology to provide dietetics services;